-- fields combined).
-In contrast, tertiary attainment in arts leads to the lowest wages.
-Workers with this educational background earn on average 10% less than the wage of workers with upper secondary attainment (all fields combined). - Despite the labour market advantages of a tertiary degree, many tertiary students do not graduate on time or do not graduate at all.
-In Norway, 49% of bachelor's students graduate within the theoretical programme duration.
+- Despite the labour market advantages of a tertiary degree, many tertiary students do not graduate on time or do not graduate at all.
+In the Netherlands, 29% of bachelor's students graduate within the theoretical programme duration.
 Across the OECD, the completion rate within the theoretical programme duration ranges from 12% to 69%.
 Completion rates three years after the theoretical programme duration are significantly higher in most countries and the differences between OECD countries somewhat narrower.
-In Norway, 74% of bachelor's students have graduated within three years after the end of the theoretical programme duration, compared to 68% on average across the OECD. - In all OECD countries, tertiary completion rates are higher for women than for men.
-In Norway, 79% of women graduated within three years after the end of the theoretical programme duration at bachelor's level, compared to 67% of men.
-On average across the OECD, there is little systematic difference between the completion rates of public and private institutions, but the figures differ from country to country.
-In Norway, 76% of bachelor's students graduate from public institutions within three years after the end of the theoretical programme duration, while the share is 65% for private institutions. - In most OECD countries including in Norway, tertiary-educated adults have higher rates of participation in non-formal education and training than those with a lower level of educational attainment.
-In 2021, 18% of 25-64 year-olds with tertiary attainment in Norway had participated in non-formal education and training in the four weeks prior to being surveyed, compared to 8% of their peers with below upper secondary attainment. - Entering tertiary education often means costs for students and their families, in terms of tuition fees, foregone earnings and living expenses, although they may also receive financial support to help them afford it.
+In the Netherlands, 71% of bachelor's students have graduated within three years after the end of the theoretical programme duration, compared to 68% on average across the OECD. - In all OECD countries, tertiary completion rates are higher for women than for men.
+In the Netherlands, 78% of women graduated within three years after the end of the theoretical programme duration at bachelor's level, compared to 64% of men. - In most OECD countries including in the Netherlands, tertiary-educated adults have higher rates of participation in non-formal education and training than those with a lower level of educational attainment.
+In 2021, 24% of 25-64 year-olds with tertiary attainment in the Netherlands had participated in non-formal education and training in the four weeks prior to being surveyed, compared to 9% of their peers with below upper secondary attainment. - Entering tertiary education often means costs for students and their families, in terms of tuition fees, foregone earnings and living expenses, although they may also receive financial support to help them afford it.
 However, public policies on tuition fees and financial support for students differ greatly across countries.
-In Norway, no tuition fees are combined with high levels of financial support for students.
-Public institutions do not charge tuition fees for students at bachelor's or master's level. - OECD countries have different approaches to providing financial support to students enrolled in tertiary education, but in general countries with the highest level of public transfers to the private sector are those that also tend to have the highest tuition fees.
-In six OECD countries and other participants, at least 80% of national students receive public financial support in the form of student loans, scholarships or grants.
-In another six countries and other participants, less than 25% of students receive financial support.
-In these countries, public financial support is targeted on selected groups of students, such as those from socio-economically disadvantaged families.
-Norway falls between the two groups, with 59% of students receiving financial support. - Over the decades, independent private institutions have been established to meet increased demand for tertiary education.
+The Netherlands has comparatively low levels of tuition fees, public institutions charge tuition fees of USD 2 622 for national students at bachelor's level. - Over the decades, independent private institutions have been established to meet increased demand for tertiary education.
 On average across the OECD, 17% of students are enrolled in independent private institutions, but this figure masks large differences between countries.
-In Norway, 10% of tertiary students are enrolled in such institutions.
-Independent private institutions charge higher annual tuition fees on average than public institutions for master's programmes in all OECD countries and other participants with available data, except in Chile and Lithuania.
-Public institutions in Norway charge no tuition fees for master's programmes. - Enabling students to enrol on a part-time basis is an important way to facilitate access to tertiary education.
-Many part-time students would not be able to study full time, for example because they have child-care responsibilities or have to work to fund their studies.
-The share of part-time students at the tertiary level in Norway is 34%, above the OECD average (22%).
-Compared to 2013, it has decreased by 3 percentage points.

-• Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
-In Norway, 21% of academic staff are aged under 30, above the OECD average (8%).
-In contrast, the share of academic staff aged 50 or over is 34%, which is below the OECD average by 6 percentage points.
+In the Netherlands, 16% of tertiary students are enrolled in such institutions.
+Independent private institutions charge higher annual tuition fees on average than public institutions for master's programmes in all OECD countries and other participants with available data, except in Chile and Lithuania. - Giving students the possibility to study part-time is an important instrument to facilitate access to tertiary education.
+Many part-time students are students that would not be able to study full-time, for example because they have child-care obligations or have to work to fund their studies.
+With 19%, the share of part-time students at the tertiary level in the Netherlands is slightly below the OECD average (22%). - Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
+In the Netherlands, 17% of academic staff are aged under 30, above the OECD average (8%).
+In contrast, the share of academic staff aged 50 or over is 33%, which is below the OECD average by 7 percentage points.